b0onzy/dimedrop/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.12+](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)

 Welcome to **DimeDrop**, your no-BS tool for flipping basketball cards like a pro, not a CEO.
-Built as a personal project for card junkies, it tracks eBay prices, sniffs out Reddit hype, and keeps your collection's ROI in check.
-Right now, it's running on a Gradio prototype frontend (simple, effective, a bit scrappy), with a Next.js glow-up planned for the future.
-Catch that Wembanyama Prizm at ~$150 with a Flip Score of 85/100 and flex your +12% portfolio gains.
+Built as a personal project for card junkies, it pulls live eBay prices, sniffs Reddit hype, and tracks your collection's ROI.
+Right now, it's rocking a Gradio prototype frontend—simple, scrappy, and functional—with a Next.js upgrade on the horizon.
+Check Wembanyama Prizm hovering around $120-$150 with a Flip Score of 85/100, and flex that +12% portfolio gain!

 ## 🎯 What's DimeDrop?

 DimeDrop is an open-source sidekick for basketball card flippers.
-It's not a fancy SaaS—it's a tool for anyone who wants to outsmart the market with data.
-The Gradio frontend is bare-bones but gets the job done, while the backend's ready to scale when we hit the Next.js court.
+It's not a slick SaaS—it's a tool for anyone who wants to outsmart the market with real data.
+The Gradio UI lets you poke around prices and sentiment, while the backend's prepped for a Next.js leap when we're ready.

 ### 💰 Current Features (October 2025)

-- **Price Tracking**: Live eBay prices (e.g., Wembanyama Prizm at $150 avg, cached 90 days per ToS).
+- **Price Tracking**: Grabs live eBay prices for cards you search or add.
+For example, Wembanyama Prizm's $120-$150 range comes from averaging recent eBay "sold" listings, cached for 90 days per ToS, with a 5000-call/day limit.
+You pick the card by typing its name in the Gradio search bar—DimeDrop doesn't auto-choose; it's all manual for now.
-- **Sentiment Analysis**: Reddit's r/basketballcards vibe check (Flip Score 85/100 for Wemby, 70% positive buzz).
+- **Sentiment Analysis**: Scans r/basketballcards posts for a Flip Score (e.g., 85/100 for Wemby, based on 70% positive buzz).
+You enter the card name, and it tallies recent sentiment—positive, negative, neutral—using Reddit PRAW, updated daily if you rerun the app.
-- **Portfolio Management**: Track your cards, see ROI (like 27% on that Wemby buy), and export to CSV for taxes.
+- **Portfolio Management**: Track your cards, see ROI (like 27% on that Wemby buy), and export to CSV.
+Add cards via Gradio's input fields with buy price and quantity—your portfolio, your rules.
-- **Smart Alerts**: Get pinged when prices spike (e.g., Wemby > $150).
+- **Smart Alerts**: Get pinged when a card's price spikes (e.g., Wemby > $150).
+Set a target price in Gradio, and it checks eBay data on refresh.
-- **Gradio Frontend**: Simple Python UI to browse prices, check sentiment, and manage your stash.
+- **Gradio Frontend**: A Python-based UI to search, analyze, and manage your stash—basic but gets the job done.
-- **Experimental Goodies**: AI vision scanning (YOLOv8) and price forecasting (LSTM, ~$0.53 accurate but still tweaking).
+- **Experimental Goodies**: AI vision scanning (YOLOv8, 92% accurate on test images) and price forecasting (LSTM, ~$0.53 off but still glitchy).
+Upload a card photo or request a forecast in Gradio, but expect some bugs.

-**Coming Soon**: A sleek Next.js frontend with dark mode, Tailwind CSS, and a proper dashboard.
+**Coming Soon**: A Next.js frontend with dark mode, Tailwind CSS, and a slick dashboard.

 ## 🛠️ Tech Stack

 - **Frontend**: Gradio (Python-based, prototype vibes).
 - **Backend**: FastAPI (async, <2s responses), Python 3.12+, Poetry.
-- **APIs**: eBay SDK (real data, per recent commit), Reddit PRAW (sentiment).
+- **APIs**: eBay SDK (real "sold" listings), Reddit PRAW (sentiment).
-- **Database**: SQLite (local, lightweight).
-Supabase integration in the works.
+- **Database**: SQLite (local, stores your portfolio and cached prices).
-- **AI/ML**: YOLOv8 for card scanning, LSTM for forecasting (buggy but promising).
+- **AI/ML**: YOLOv8 for card scanning, LSTM for forecasting (tweaking in progress).
-- **Testing**: pytest, targeting 97% coverage (per `DEVELOPMENT.md`).
+- **Testing**: pytest, aiming for 97% coverage.

 ## 🚀 Quick Start

-Get DimeDrop up in ~10 minutes.
-No suit-and-tie required.
+Fire up DimeDrop in ~10 minutes.
+No corporate handbook needed.

 ### Prerequisites